 Your anti-lock brake system, or ABS, consists of a hydraulic control unit (HCU), an anti-lock brake control module and both front and rear anti-lock brake sensors.
 When you apply the brakes, you essentially force brake fluid from master cylinder outlet ports to HCU inlet ports.
 From the HCU, pressure is transmitted through four solenoid valves to each wheel and your vehicle comes to a stop.
 During an emergency stop, the ABS modulates brake pressure in order to prevent wheel lock-up.
 If you would like to learn more about ABS, we invite you to drop by Meineke #1380 in Olathe, KS.
 Our friendly specialists know all about anti-lock brakes and how to care for them.

 Keeping your brake system in good order and replacing it as necessary is one of the most important car safety precautions you can take.
 For this reason, it is essential to have an experienced car professional to rely on.
-From knowing where to buy brake fluid that is right for your system to resources for ABS brake service, your helps you to keep your brakes in top condition.
+From knowing where to buy brake fluid that is right for your system to resources for ABS brake service, your service center helps you to keep your brakes in top condition.
 Visit in Olathe, to learn more about brake replacement and maintenance.